 Let's take an example.

 A low-value transaction in keeping with normal behavior patterns can be processed instantly.
-However, if a heightened risk is detected, such as an unusual location or unknown IP address, the transaction can be blocked, or additional authentication requested.
+However, if a heightened risk is detected, such as an unusual location or unknown IP address, the transaction can be blocked, or additional authentication is requested.

-Geolocation, IP-addresses (the device being used) and keying patterns can create a strong combination to securely authenticate users.
+Geolocation, IP-addresses (the device being used), and keying patterns can create a strong combination to securely authenticate users.

-Personal habits and regular movements can be learned over time, meaning customers will have far fewer incidences of cards being temporarily blocked, or calls from the bank to check an individual transaction.
+Personal habits and regular movements can be learned over time, meaning customers will have far fewer incidences of cards being temporarily blocked or calls from the bank to check an individual transaction.